scottslowe/talos-azure-pulumi/README.md

 # Standing up a Talos Linux Cluster on Azure Using Pulumi

+**NOTE:** The code in this repository is currently non-functional due to an issue with all released versions of the Pulumi provider for Talos Linux.

 This repository contains a [Pulumi](https://www.pulumi.com) program, written in Golang, to automate the process of standing up a [Talos Linux](https://talos.dev) cluster on Azure.

 ## Prerequisites